gormanb/mongo-shardalyzer/README.md

 shardalyzer
 ===========

 Visualisation and analysis tool for MongoDB sharded clusters, written as a Bootcamp project using the MEAN stack.
 Visualise a cluster's current topology, roll back the view to any point in its history, step through the splitting and migration of chunks, or jump directly to points in time where errors occurred.
-Also includes a builtin query interface for performing find() or aggregate() on any collection in the config database.
+Also includes a builtin query interface for performing `find()` or `aggregate()` on any collection in the config database.

 Setup
 -----

-Run setup.sh; this will attempt to find your package manager (yum, apt-get, brew or port) in order to install node, npm, and then the project dependencies.
-Note that, depending on your OS, this may prompt for your sudo password.
+Running `setup.sh` will attempt to find your package manager (`yum`, `apt-get`, `brew` or `port`) in order to install `node`, `npm`, and then the project dependencies.
+Note that, depending on your OS, this may prompt for your `sudo` password.

 To install manually, first install npm and then run the following from the project directory: